ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 flux.
 The vertical exchange of heat between soil levels is coupled to the atmospheric mixing.

-#### The Water balance
+#### Water balance

+The Water balance submodule will link atmospheric humidity to the hydrology model and coordinate the exchange of water between pools, i.e. between the soil, plants, animals, and the atmosphere.

+#### Wind

+The wind submodule calculates the above- and within-canopy wind profiles for the Virtual Rainforest.
+These profiles will determine the exchange of heat, water, and $\ce{CO_{2}}$ between soil and atmosphere below the canopy as well as the exchange with the atmsophere above the canopy.

+#### Atmospheric $\ce{CO_{2}}$

+The Atmospheric $\ce{CO_{2}}$ submodule will calculate the vertical profile of atmospheric $\ce{CO_{2}}$ below the canopy.
+It will include the carbon assimilation/ respiration from plants and respiration from animals and soil microbes and mix vertically depending on wind speed below the canopy.

+## Hydrology Model

+The Hydrology model simulates the hydrological processes in the Virtual Rainforest.
+We placed hydrology in a separate model in order to allow easy replacement with a different hydrology model.
+Also, this provides more flexibility in defining the order of models an/or processes in the overall Virtual Rainforest workflow.

-The first part of the Water balance submodule determines the water balance within each grid cell including rainfall, intercept, throughfall and stemflow, surface water storage (= depression storage), surface runoff out of the grid cell (= overland flow), infiltration, percolation (= vertical flow), soil moisture profile, water table depth, and subsurface flow out of the grid cell.
+The first part of the Hydrology model determines the water balance within each grid cell including rainfall, intercept, surface runoff out of the grid cell, infiltration, percolation (= vertical flow), soil moisture profile, and horizontal sub-surface flow out of the grid cell.

-The second part of the submodule caluclates the water balance across the full model grid based on the TOPMODEL (e.g. {cite:t}`metcalfe_dynamic_2015`) including surface runoff, subsurface flow, return flow, and streamflow.
+The second part of the submodule calculates the water balance across the full model grid including accumulated surface runoff, sub-surface flow, return flow, and streamflow .
+This second part is still in development.

-#### The Atmospheric $\ce{CO_{2}}$ balance

-The Atmospheric $\ce{CO_{2}}$ submodule calculates the vertical profile of atmospheric
-$\ce{CO_{2}}$ below the canopy.
-It takes into account the carbon assimilation/ respiration from plants and respiration from animals and soil microbes and mixes vertically depending on wind speed below the canopy.

 ## Disturbance Model